Statement on racism, police brutality and justice for Black Americans

 The Breonna Taylor Justice Fund: https://www.gofundme.com/f/9v4q2-justice-for-breonna-taylor

-We had so much fun at ICCAs this year where we earned THIRD PLACE!!
+We had so much fun at ICCAs in February of 2020 where we earned THIRD PLACE!!
 Our members Kendall and Sophie also won the award for best arrangement for “What a Wonderful World/Bury a Bad Guy” and we are so proud!

 After lots of hard work, we are excited to announce that we’ve just released our first single “The Greatest” which is available NOW on Apple Music, Spotify, Google Play, and more!!

-We are so excited to welcome our five new members, Nicole, Ali, Maggie, Lauren, and Kaleilah!
+We are so excited to welcome our five new members from fall of 2019: Nicole, Ali, Maggie, Lauren, and Kaleilah!
 They are so talented and we can’t for you to hear their beautiful voices soon!